 I’ve used Google Translate to order food, buy train tickets, etc.

-Learn a few basic Mandarin phrases
+9. Should I learn a few basic Mandarin phrases?

 I am of Chinese descent, but I do not speak Mandarin.
 However, I can read traditional Chinese writing which helped a bit during my time in Taiwan.